koziolk/koziolk.github.io/README.md

 # Hello.

-My name is **Krzysztof Koziol** and I'm a Seasoned Software Engineer woking now as an independent consultant.
+My name is **Krzysztof Koziol** and I'm a Seasoned Software Engineer working now as an independent consultant.
 I've been professionally delivering software utilizing JVM platform since 2004.
 Currently focused on backend solutions, AI and distributed system architectures.

 Outside of programming I enjoy traveling, sailing and spending time with my family and friends.